IT Infrastructure Modernization: What It Is, Why It Matters, and How SUSE Supports It

 Addressing legacy system dependencies

 SUSE’s multi-Linux support helps you modernize without throwing away existing investments.
 Instead of replacing everything at once, you can modernize systems gradually while keeping critical applications running on familiar platforms.
-Their approach lets you rehost legacy applications, refactor them for cloud environments or break them into microservices at your own pace.
+This approach lets you rehost legacy applications, refactor them for cloud environments or break them into microservices at your own pace.

 This flexibility solves the dependency mapping problem many organizations face.
 You can modernize one system while others continue running on existing infrastructure, reducing the risk of breaking critical connections between applications.